Practice Area

 A felony on your record carries consequences a misdemeanor does not — firearms restrictions, jury service disqualification, and severe employment limitations.

-We review your criminal history and identify every conviction and arrest eligible for relief.
+I review your criminal history and identify every conviction and arrest eligible for relief.
 Many people qualify for more relief than they realize.

-We prepare and file the appropriate petitions — PC 1203.4, PC 851.91, Prop 47, or a combination.
+I prepare and file the appropriate petitions — PC 1203.4, PC 851.91, Prop 47, or a combination.

 Schedule Free Consultation(510) 545-6515 · ahmed@ashlegal.com